ece257b/OTA-Signal-Protocol-and-Malicious-Altered-Mimick-Detection/README.md

 This repository contains the codebase for blind modulation recognition using second-order cyclostationary features.

 ## Pre-processing
+The necessary pre-processing steps for the classifier are the application of an energy detector after the datasets are created (both synthetic and over-the-air).
+The performance can be evaluated with both a practical energy detector, as well as a dummy energy detector (to serve as a baseline).
+Each time-frequency boxed signal should have a 32-bit complex binary I/Q file, as well as metadata associated with it.

 ![./docs/system%20architecture.png](./docs/data_preprocessing.png)

 ## Feature Extraction
+For feature extraction, the Strip Spectral Correlation Analyzer (SSCA) is used in order to blindly estimate the cycle frequencies.
+Apart from cyclostationary features, frequency domain features are also used from the Welch PSD estimate.
+These features are extracted by median-filtering based thresholding.

 ![./docs/system%20architecture.png](./docs/pre-processing-flow.png)

 ## Classifier Algorithm